Joann Fletcher: Career

 Fletcher is honorary visiting professor in the Department of Archaeology at the University of York and Head of the Local Ambassador Programme at the Egypt Exploration Society.
 She is a consultant Egyptologist for Harrogate Museums and Arts and an archaeology consultant for the museums of Wigan and Barnsley, for which she curated a trio of exhibitions in 2017–2018.

 In addition, she has contributed to galleries at the National Museum of Ireland, the Great North Museum in Newcastle, Sheffield’s Weston Park Museum, Scarborough’s Rotunda Museum, the Burrell Collection in Glasgow.
-In 2012, she and Dr. Stephen Buckley worked with Sheffield's Medico-Legal Centre to mummify a human body donor.
+In 2011, she and chemist Stephen Buckley conducted an experiment to replicate ancient Egyptian mummification techniques on a human donor, taxi driver Alan Billis.

 Fletcher has undertaken excavation work in Egypt, Yemen, and the UK, and has examined mummies both on-site and in collections around the world.

 Fletcher writes for The Guardian newspaper and the BBC History Magazine and website.
 She has made numerous appearances on television and radio and was lead investigator in the History Channel television series Mummy Forensics.

 Her publications include The Story of Egypt, Cleopatra the Great and The Search for Nefertiti, together with guidebooks, journal articles, and academic papers.